-T Site within 400m of Local Centre: No. The developer will need to a liaise with the relevant service provider/s to determine the appropriate provision.
-Site within 400m of Doctors Surgery: no а Site within 400m of Nursery School: no а Site within 400m of Primary School: no а Site within 400m of Secondary School: no а Site within 400m of public open space: no а Use of site associated with a community facility: No g PLANNING POLICY CONSIDERATIONS What is site allocated for in Local Plan?
+District Council, and appropriate community provision to aid integration.

+ACCESS TO SERVICES & FACILITIES

+Site within 400m of City Centre: No а

+Site within 400m of Local Centre: No. The developer will need to а

+liaise with the relevant service provider/s to determine the appropriate

+provision.

+Site within 400m of Doctors Surgery: no а

+Site within 400m of Nursery School: no а

+Site within 400m of Primary School: no а

+Site within 400m of Secondary School: no а

+Site within 400m of public open space: no а

+Use of site associated with a community facility: No g

+PLANNING POLICY CONSIDERATIONS What is site allocated for in Local Plan?
 Green Belt r Is the site allocated in Minerals and Waste LDF?
 Site is not allocated g for a minerals or waste use in the Cambridgeshire and Peterborough Minerals and Waste Site Specific Proposals Plan Feb 2012.
 Is the site in an area of major change?
 Yes, the site is within the g Southern Fringe Area of Major Change.
 Will development be on previously developed land?
 No а Is site identified in the Council's Employment Land Review?
-No g OTHER CONSIDERATIONS Any other constraints on site? a Consultation Area: The site lies within the Lord's Bridge Consultation Area 1 (policy 8/15) which requires consultation on any applications involving industrial development or resulting in light pollution.
+No g OTHER CONSIDERATIONS Any other constraints on site? а Consultation Area: The site lies within the Lord's Bridge Consultation Area 1 (policy 8/15) which requires consultation on any applications involving industrial development or resulting in light pollution.
 Rights of Way: There are no Public Rights of Way within the site.
 Utilities: Improved utilities required.
-The developer will need to liaise with the relevant service provider/s to determine the appropriate utility infrastructure provision. illiastructure provision.
+The developer will need to liaise with the relevant service provider/s to determine the appropriate utility infrastructure provision.
 Townscape Comments: This site has a number of constraints and on its own would be difficult to develop given the need for a building set back from Hauxton Road, associated noise and air quality issues from M11, and difficulty of orientation of fronts and backs of plots.
 At the very most, depending on the required set back from Hauxton Road and the M11, only one or two long perimeter blocks are possible via access from the westerly termination of the Addenbrooke's Road.
 Resulting capacity likely to be lower if significant setbacks required from adjacent roads.
-The urban extension at Trumpington Meadows was agreed via the Cambridge Local Plan 2006 and South Cambs Southern Fringe Area Action Plan has been designed to form a distinctive urban edge and gateway to Cambridge and the meadows and farmland of this site are

-Development of this site will need to address a range of issues including contamination, noise, air quality, access and other transport considerations, overlooking, other related development sites, potential archaeological implications, integration with existing communities, appropriate provision of local facilities, the fact the site is not Previously Developed Land, utilities improvement, and wider urban design and townscape considerations.
+The urban extension at Trumpington Meadows was agreed via the Cambridge Local Plan 2006 and South Cambs Southern Fringe Area Action Plan has been designed to form a distinctive urban edge and gateway to Cambridge and the meadows and farmland of this site are important as a setting to the city and to the development.
+Development here would bring housing significantly closer to the M11 by reducing the Level 3 Conclusion: L contamination noise air s improvement, and gap of approximately 380 metres by around half.
+Level 3 Conclusion: Development of this site will need to address a range of issues including of quality, access and other transport considerations, overlooking, other rela potential archaeological implications, integration with existing communities of local facilities, the fact the site is not Previously Developed Land, utilities wider urban design and townscape considerations ted development sites, s, appropriate provision wider urban design and townscape considerations.